 Let’s all try to keep calm.

 Your site won’t be penalised – it’s not getting a telling off but pages might not rank as well as before, some might actually do better.
-But remember whatever happens now to your site, will likely change again after the final update.
-Jesus wept.
+But remember, whatever happens now to your site, will likely change again after the final update.

 If you want to find out more about what Google has to say on the subject, click here.

 If you want my take on their update, keep reading.

 Lazy customers and the Google update.

 Let’s av a look at how you can mitigate any changes.

 Our lazy potential clients are looking on the web.
-And they’re looking for us (when they can be arsed to lift their head off the sofa).
+And they’re looking for us (when they can be arsed to lift their heads off the sofa).
 Because surfing the internet is so exhausting, they want an easy time when they land on your website.

 Picture the scene…

 When you meet someone new, you make an instant judgement.

 And pleading and begging are not only unattractive traits between humans, they’re also off-putting when websites try similar ploys (yes, I’m talking about the 27 pop-ups you insist on installing).

 Websites don’t have that luxury.

-If you’re not hitting the right tone with your content, and focusing only on the people likely to buy from you, you’re sort of pissing against the wind.
+If you’re not hitting the right tone with your copy and focusing only on the people likely to buy from you, you’re sort of pissing against the wind.